lcalisto/workshop-postgis-raster/doc/geoserver.md

 );
 ```

-Add our table to this matadata table:
+Add our raster to this `mosaic` metadata table, assigning the name `mosaicpgraster`:

 ```sql
 insert into mosaic (name,tiletable) values ('mosaicpgraster','rasters.dem');